NuriaQueralt/covid19-epidemiology-ontology/README.md

 This is the first release of the ontology, which will be refined iteratively with domain experts and users.
 This project was conceived during the [virtual BioHackathon COVID-19 2020](https://github.com/virtual-biohackathons/covid-19-bh20/) [(BH-COVID19 2020 GitHub)](https://github.com/virtual-biohackathons/covid-19-bh20/wiki/Ontology) and started at the ELIXIR-Europe BioHackathon 2020 [(BH-EU 2020 GitHub)](https://github.com/elixir-europe/BioHackathon-projects-2020/tree/master/projects/30), see project description below, and continued during the [SWAT4HCLS virtual hackathon 2021](https://swat4hcls.wiki.opencura.com/wiki/Main_Page#Title:_Adding_logical_structure_to_the_COVID-19_epidemiology_ontology).
 This project is the result of the commitment and volunteering work of scientists, experts and any person with interest in contributing.

+Note that **CEMO is currently under development** and it is intended to be submitted to OBO at some later date, which means that the URIs may not be stable.

 ## What is next?
 This ontology is under development.
 Currently, we are working on: